teambit/bit/src/extensions/isolator/readme.md

 The exact particularities of this API are beyond the scope of this readme.
 Instead, this document opts to provide a general description of the methods of this API and their purpose.

-### Isolator.createNetworkFromConsumer
+### Isolator.isolateComponents
-This method receives a list of seeder component IDs and a consumer including them.
+This method receives a list of components, create capsule for the components and write the components data into the capsule.
-It returns a Network including the seeder components as well as any of their dependencies.
+It returns a list of capsules.

-### Isolator.createNetworkFromScope
-Like createNetworkFromConsumer but receives a Scope instead.

-### Isolator.createNetwork
-Like createNetworkFromConsumer and createNetworkFromScope, only this method receives a graph directly.
-This method is also used internally by the above two methods, but is provided in the API as a convenience.